I have EXTREME HUNGER again! Honest Life + Health Update

 In today’s episode, I talk about EVERYTHING that’s been going on with me.
 I share the hard parts — anxiety, loneliness, health issues, weight loss, body comments — AND how I’ve turned this whole MESS into my MESSage!

-I believe every hardship is simply an opportunity to LEARN, and that’s definitely what this past year has been.
-So, I also share what it’s like to go through extreme hunger again and how this experience further confirms my rock-solid belief of how FULL RECOVERY FROM AN EATING DISORDER is 100% POSSIBLE for anyone!!!
+I believe every hardship is simply an opportunity to learn, and a learning experience is definitely an accurate way to describe this past year.
+So, I also share what it’s like to go through extreme hunger again and how this experience further confirms my rock-solid belief of how FULL RECOVERY FROM AN EATING DISORDER IS 100% POSSIBLE for anyone!

 EPISODE TRANSCRIPT: